MicrosoftDocs/powerapps-docs/powerapps-docs/user/relevance-search.md

 ### Power of common knowledge

-Search can understand popular locations, date, time, holidays and numbers.
+Search can understand popular locations, date, time, holidays, and numbers.

 You can search for **account in WA** and see results for accounts located in Washington state.